 With the right app the modern digital note is available wherever you go and whenever you need it.
 Like with Evernote.

-TechRepublic's cheat sheet about Evernote is a quick introduction to this note-taking platform, as well as a "living" guide that will be updated periodically as the app changes and evolves to meet new user demands.
+TechRepublic’s Evernote cheat sheet is an introduction to this note-taking platform.
+The guide will be updated periodically as the app changes and evolves to meet new user demands.

 - What is Evernote?
 Evernote is a platform-agnostic note-taking app.
-Notes can consist of typed text, handwriting, images, audio, and video.
+Notes can consist of typed text, handwriting, PDFs, website clippings, images, audio, and video.
 Notes can be easily shared and accessed on any machine that has a web browser installed.

 - Why does Evernote matter?
 Evernote may have been one of the first big note-taking apps, but it’s a far cry from being unique.
 Evernote still matters, however, because it isn’t tied into any ecosystems except its own, making it more accessible to more people.

-- Who does Evernote affect?
-Evernote affects anyone who wants a platform-agnostic ecosystem for note-taking and collaboration.
-That's a lot of people, and an even greater percentage in the workplace.
+- Who should use Evernote?
+Anyone who wants a platform-agnostic ecosystem for note-taking and collaboration.
+That’s a lot of people, and an even greater percentage in the workplace.

-- When is Evernote happening?
+- When was Evernote released?
 Evernote has been available since 2008.
-In the past nine years a number of new features and partnerships have improved Evernote to keep it competitive against similar apps.
+Since Evernote’s initial release, a number of new features and partnerships have improved the note-taking app to keep it competitive against similar apps.

-- How do I start using Evernote?
-Evernote is free to download and use, but there are restrictions if you don't pay for premium service.
-It can be downloaded from Evernote's website and a variety of app stores.
+- How can I start using Evernote?
+Evernote is free to download and use, but there are restrictions if you don’t pay for premium service.
+It can be downloaded from Evernote’s website and a variety of app stores.